jordannTed/guidelines/index.md

 the platform.

 ## CareerVillage.org Community Team
-Our Community team enforces our guidelines.
+Our community team enforces our guidelines.

 **Moderators (a.k.a “Mods”)**
 Mods are CareerVillage users-turned-volunteers who commit to (collectively) looking at every piece of content that’s